christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 --instance-type g2.2xlarge --region eu-west-1 --security-groups bidmach
 {% endhighlight %}

-These AMI are also *Spark-compatible*.
-In the last section, I'll show how to use them to launch the world's fastest cluster at minimal engineering cost, that is :
+Placing many of these instances in a cluster make the world's fastest cluster at minimal engineering cost, that is :

 - EC2 G2 instances, with NVIDIA GPU offering **1536 cores on a single instance**, the maximal power on a single cloud instance currently available so easily